1000001101000/HP_Chromebook_15/README.md

 `echo s2idle > /sys/power/mem_sleep`

 ### media keys
 I still need to look at how to make the backlight/etc buttons work (rather than as function keys).
-I have a triggerhappy script set up to handle the keyboard backlight adjustments but a not sure if that is the right direction to go.
+I have a triggerhappy script set up to handle the keyboard backlight adjustments but a nott sure if that is the right direction to go.

 ### Sound
-I think GalliumOS has the sound working with their kernel, but it does not with mine.
-I beleive part of the reason they've kept an older kernel/base is that something changed that makes this harder to support for these chipsets.
-I've read some things that make it sound like this is possible to fix, i'll look into that at somepoint.
+This requires some firmware files you need to extract from a chromos recovery image and probably some additional dev work.
+I'm not aware of anyone who has successfully done this for this device

 This link has some information that might be helpful:

 https://github.com/GalliumOS/galliumos-distro/issues/536

-I've tried adapting the method for this device but haven't made much progress yet
+I've tried adapting the method for this device but haven't made much progress yet.

+Personally, I just use bluetooth audio for now.

+It appeared hdmi audio was set up on GalliuOS, I have not yet checked if that actually worked or how to get it working on Debian.

 <br><br><br>